Florian Boesch © Andreas Weiss

 BIOGRAPHY

-As a frequent guest on the concert platform, Florian Boesch has worked with leading orchestras such as the Vienna and Berlin Philharmonic, Royal Concertgebouw Orkest Amsterdam, Bavarian Radio Symphony Orchestra, the Orchestre Philharmonique de Radio France, the Gewandhausorchester Leipzig, Staatskapielle Dresden, London Symphony Orchestra, Danish National Symphony Orchestra, Mozarteumorchester Salzburg, Bamberger Symphoniker, and under conductors including Giovanni Antonini, Ivor Bolton, Teodor Currentzis, Riccardo Chailly, Gustavo Dudamel, Adam Fischer, Iván Fischer, Stefan Gottfried, Philippe Herreweghe, Pablo Heras-Casado, Vladimir Jurowski, Mariss Jansons, Sir Roger Norrington, Sir Simon Rattle, Robin Ticciati and Franz Welser-Möst.
-He worked notably closely with Nikolaus Harnoncourt, with whom he performed Handel’s Messiah and Saul at the Wiener Musikverein and Purcell’s The Fairy Queen at the 2014 Styriarte festival.
-Further joint projects included Haydn’s The Seasons and The Creation at the 2013 Salzburg Festival, the latter work he performed in Japan.
+A frequent guest on the concert platform, Florian Boesch has worked with leading orchestras such as the Vienna and Berlin Philharmonic, Royal Concertgebouw Orchestra, Bavarian Radio Symphony Orchestra, Wiener Symphoniker, Gewandhaus Orchestra in Leipzig, Staatskapelle Dredsden, Kammerphilharmonie Bremen, Bamberg Symphoniker, London Symphony Orchestra, and Chamber Orchestra of Europe, under renowned conductors such as Giovanni Antonini, Ivor Bolton, Teodor Currentzis, Riccardo Chailly, Gustavo Dudamel, Adam Fischer, Iván Fischer, Stefan Gottfried, Philippe Herreweghe, Pablo Heras-Casado, Vladimir Jurowski, Mariss Jansons, Sir Roger Norrington, Andrés Orozco-Estrada, Sir Simon Rattle, Robin Ticciati und Franz Welser-Möst.

-Florian Boesch’s recordings have been celebrated among the international press and have received numerous awards, including an Edison Klassiek Award in 2012.
+Florian Boesch’s recordings have been celebrated among the international press, receiving numerous awards along the way, including an Edison Klassiek Award in 2012.
 Die schöne Müllerin was nominated for a 2015 Grammy in the category Best Classical Vocal Solo.
 In early September 2017, Hyperion released a new recording of Schubert’s Winterreise with Roger Vignoles at the piano; in autumn 2018 followed a recording of Schubert songs in an orchestrated version with Concentus Musicus Vienna under the baton of Stefan Gottfried.
 Boesch’s recordings of Schumann and Mahler songs also won him a BBC Music Magazine Award.
 In May 2023 a new album featuring Schumann’s Dichterliebe and Kerner Lieder was released by Linn records.

 Florian Boesch received his initial vocal training from Ruthilde Boesch, after which came his studies in Lied and oratorio with Robert Holl in Vienna.
-Florian Boesch holds a professorship at the University of Music and Drama in Vienna.
+Florian Boesch has been Professor of Lied and Oratorio at the University of Music and Performing Arts in Vienna since autumn 2015.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.